-After doing initial needs assessment for a project at the University of Michigan's Digital Innovation Greenhouse, I composed a set of four springboard stories to help stakeholders understand how an existing system might change to address different types of students' needs.
+After doing initial needs assessment for a project at the University of Michigan's Center for Academic Innovation, I composed a set of four springboard stories to help stakeholders understand how an existing system might change to address different types of students' needs.
 The stories supported a redesign of the Academic Reporting Toolkit, an interface for university members to access enrollment data, grade trends, and demographic information about courses.

 This story introduces Omar, one of the four student personas.